meditationstuff/protocol_1/w_culture.md

 [<a href="#55h">Go up to this section's line in the Appendix Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="scratch" href="#scratch">scratch material:</a>

+* \*\*\*\*\*individual/&#8203;community [community even at expense of individual]
+* \*\*\*argument: even independent of community, document might too permissive or too useable to be manipulative or too licensing
+* in some non-absolute sense, "best order for individual might not be best order for community", all things being equal --- even though long-run dovetails and harming community undermines etc. etc. karma in the technical sense etc. etc. interdependence etc. etc.
+* as above, e.g. more fine-grained = more dangerous = greater need for e.g. chill-ness, etc., i.e. possibly more recognition or build-out of escalating harm risks "below" or "in parallel" to "dark wizard-ness path"
+* cf. more traditional lineage / wisdom / religious material re ego, pride, etc. and buddhist material and debates re "compassion before enlightenment"
+* See also the (a) vulnerability/&#8203;responsiveness/&#8203;reachability/&#8203;openness/&#8203;learning versus (b) self-preservation/&#8203;self-resilience/&#8203;self-protection/&#8203;etc. dual polarity resolution:
+	* <a href="#enlightenment-sensorimotor-processing-love">enlightenment, sensorimotor processing, love</a>

+[<a href="#56cch">Go up to this section's line in the Appendix Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 [<a href="#197h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]